p2p-org/economy/posts/2019-04-19-how-to-delegate-cosmos-atoms-with-lunie.md

 Lunie (previous name “Voyager”) is an official audited web wallet & UI for interacting with the Cosmos Hub.
 The process of sending, staking and redelegating atoms could be done in a simple and secure way.
 Lunie will not ask for your private keys or seed phrases.
 To interact with it you need to have Ledger device.
 Following this two-step guide will not take more than 5-10 minutes.

+> **Note:** If you participated in the fundraiser, you should be in possession of a 12-word mnemonic.
+When setting up a Ledger  wallet, enter the seed phrase to access your digital assets obtained through an ICO.
+> We advise you to connect a new Ledger device, in case of replacing the seed phrase on the working device, all data will be overwritten.

 ## Step 1.
 Set up your Ledger

 Download [Ledger Live](https://shop.ledger.com/pages/ledger-live) to update your Ledger device to the latest version (1.5.5) Press the “Settings” button in the top right corner